 In the beginning, for building up its name, the brand was using traditional in-store sampling and demonstrations at trade shows.
 But sooner they found out that this method simply was costly and not working.

 So what type of marketing strategy helped Halo Top to make their way to the top?

 It merely bred “buzzword” around influencer marketing.
-Halo Top sent free samples of newly released ten flavors to youtube influencers, such as fitness gurus wh are ideal for a healthy ice-cream brand.
+Halo Top sent free samples of newly released ten flavors to YouTube influencers, such as fitness gurus are ideal for a healthy ice-cream brand.

 As these influencers made a top-rated review of products, it may safely be said that their strategy gets a success.
 By tapping influencers into their strategy, Halo Top managed to build its name at an affordable cost.

 In addition to this, Halo Top focused on increasing social presence as well.
 It emphasized its distinction from regular ice-cream brand and spread positive reviews across mainstream media outlets like USA Today, Popsugar, Spoon University, and Buzzfeed.
 It tempted consumers to try out brand’s products.
 Now, according to figures of IRI, by September 2018, it had already sold roughly 3.3 million pints of ice cream, which means roughly 1 pint every 9 minutes.